The Bonfire of the Vanities

 The Bonfire of the Vanities is a 1987 novel by Tom Wolfe.
 The story is a drama about ambition, racism, social class, politics, and greed in 1980s New York City, and centers on three main characters: WASP bond trader Sherman McCoy, Jewish assistant district attorney Larry Kramer, and British expatriate journalist Peter Fallow.

 The novel was originally conceived as a serial in the style of Charles Dickens' writings: it ran in 27 installments in Rolling Stone starting in 1984.
-Wolfe heavily revised it before it was published in book form.
+Wolfe heavily revised the story before it was published in book form.
 The novel was a bestseller and a commercial success, even in comparison with Wolfe's other books.
 It has often been called the quintessential novel of the 1980s, and in 1990 was adapted into the critically and commercially unsuccessful film of the same name by Brian De Palma.

 Title

 The book is named for the historical bonfire of the vanities, which happened in 1497 in Florence, Italy, when the city was under the sway of the Dominican priest Girolamo Savonarola, who ordered the burning of objects that church authorities considered sinful, such as cosmetics, mirrors, books, and art.